VitaoCs/unicamp-final-paper/README.md

     cd prometheus-*.*
 ```

-And configure your `prometheus.yml` file with the following configurations:
+And configure your `prometheus.yml` file with the following configurations (you can copy the file from `./templates/prometheus.yml`):

 ```javascript
 global: